adnan2103/dentocare-angularJs/README.md

 #Major issues before go live.

+## Date of birth format issue in all pages.
+## Payment date is being saved with proper value and it always shows current date.

+## Total treatment cost display.
+## Total pending amount display.

 ## After creating patient if I try to upload photo, patient id is undefined.
 ## After uploading photo it does not referesh automatically.
+## Photo upload success message.
 ## CSS and alignments on create and update patient.
 ## CSS and alignment on patient photo upload.
-## Date of birth format issue in all pages.
-## Payment date is being saved with proper value and it always shows current date.
 ## Required fields validations.(Name, Gender, Mobile no in Add/Update patient AND chief complain in Add/Update Treatment)
-## Total treatment cost display.
-## Total pending amount display.

 ## Pre and post treatment photos upload and display.
 ## Auto move focus to validation message.